 Wright says long-term memories are permanent in the sense that they last a long time, but they are not permanent in the sense of never changing.
 When you learn something new-create a new memory-you don't simply add new information to old, like stacking books on a shelf.
 The brain actually remodels itself, its internal wiring, all the time.
-If new
+If

+In experiments by Jay Wright and Joe Harding, rats were placed into a 6-foot diameter water tank and allowed to swim in search of a submerged platform where they could rest.
+Geometric symbols on the walls provided orientation clues.

-- 1. On their first try, rats tended to stay near the tank wall but found the platform within 90 seconds. - 2.
-After eight tries on eight successive days, the rats reached the platform in 15 to 20 seconds. - 3.
-Rats treated with a drug that blocks the cholinergic memory system, mimicking Alzheimer's disease, had trouble finding the platform even after eight days of training. - 4.
-Rats treated with the blocking drug and a drug being tested for its ability to overcome memory deficits found the platform almost as fast as rats that had no drug treatment.
+1. On their first try, rats tended to stay near the tank wall but found the platform within 90 seconds.

+2. After eight tries on eight successive days, the rats reached the platform in 15 to 20 seconds.

+3. Rats treated with a drug that blocks the cholinergic memory system, mimicking Alzheimer's disease, had trouble finding the platform even after eight days of training.

+4. Rats treated with the blocking drug and a drug being tested for its ability to overcome memory deficits found the platform almost as fast as rats that had no drug treatment.